Three Inbox Zero techniques that work

 Six Steps to Inbox Zero

-DELETE unnecessary emails
+DELETE unnecessary emails.

 Top Tip: Never gonna read that newsletter?
 Unsubscribe before you delete.

-DELEGATE to the correct contact
+DELEGATE to the correct contact.

 Top Tip: Copy in the original sender so they know what’s going on.

-RESPOND to quick emails (those that take two minutes or less)
+RESPOND to quick emails (those that take two minutes or less).

-Top Tip: Create copy/paste responses to help you respond to more
+Top Tip: Create copy/paste responses to help you respond to more.

-DEFER non-priority tasks
+DEFER non-priority tasks.

-DO priority tasks
+DO priority tasks.

-Top Tip: Use a different colour or icon to highlight these emails and tick once completed
+Top Tip: Use a different colour or icon to highlight these emails and tick once completed.

-ORGANISE emails once actioned
+ORGANIZE emails once actioned.

-Top Tip: Create a folder per project and archive once the project is complete
+Top Tip: Create a folder per project and archive once the project is complete.

 It’s that simple.

-🔺 RISK: You might receive a super urgent email when you’re not looking
+🔺 RISK: You might receive a super urgent email when you’re not looking.

-🔻 RISK REDUCTION: Check your inbox more than once throughout your working hours
+🔻 RISK REDUCTION: Check your inbox more than once throughout your working hours.

 There are various ways to approach Inbox Zero.
 It all depends on what works best for you, so feel free to experiment.